Sleep and the Shift Worker

 2. You won’t have to compete with everyone else when you’re off.
 This is my favorite perk.
 You can book hair, massage, dental, medical, or whatever appointments when everyone else is working.
 You can run errands, go to the gym without having to battle a crowd.
 You see a movie and eat out at a cheaper price because you’re not doing it during peak hours.

 3. You NEVER, EVER take your work home with you.
+Not ever!
 Many professionals take their work home with them but not shift workers.
 Seriously, a lot of working professionals have a home office, but not shift workers.
 When you’re off, you really are off.

 4. You might get less wear and tear on your car and use less fuel.
 This will vary based on the schedule you work but I work 14 12-hour shifts over a three week rotation.
 I would be putting a lot more miles on my car and using a lot more gas if I worked a conventional schedule.